sbustamante/CosmicVoidsPaper/README.md

 Results
 -----------------------------------------------------------------------------------------
-All results in this paper can be reproduced with codes and data in the folder bench/codes and with [these](https://goo.gl/AYyDa) data.
-Furthermore you can use [this](http://nbviewer.ipython.org/github/sbustamante/CosmicVoidsPaper/blob/master/bench/analysis.ipynb?create=1) ipython notebook
+All results in this paper can be reproduced with codes and data in the folder bench/codes and with [these](http://goo.gl/B9pYxU) data.
+Furthermore you can use [this](http://nbviewer.ipython.org/urls/raw.githubusercontent.com/sbustamante/CosmicVoidsPaper/master/bench/analysis.ipynb?create=1) ipython notebook in order to reproduce figures.